tayojay77/Attrition-/README.md

 ## Data Source

-The HR dataset was gotten from Kaggle.com. as CSV file The dataset has 38 columns with 1480 records which comparises of EmmployeeID, Age, AgeGroup, Attrition, BussinessTravel, DailyRate, Department, DistanceFromHome, Education, EducationField, and many more.
+The HR dataset was gotten from Kaggle.com. as CSV file.
+The dataset has 38 columns with 1480 records which comparises of EmmployeeID, Age, AgeGroup, Attrition, BussinessTravel, DailyRate, Department, DistanceFromHome, Education, EducationField, and many more.

 ### The raw dataset